JohnsonL111/quartz/content/posts/Tomorrow, and Tomorrow, and Tomorrow.md

 date: 2024/09/12
 ---

-A collection of my favorite quotes from Tomorrow, and Tomorrow, and Tomorrow by Garbrielle Zevin
+A collection of my favorite quotes from Tomorrow, and Tomorrow, and Tomorrow by Garbrielle Zevin.

 > “I want your advice about something,” Sadie said.
 > “Of course.”